 Reflection Questions: What are some ways that you could group students in your own classroom?
 Do you have data available to you that could help you to do this more efficiently?
 What do you see as the advantages of grouping your students for targeted instruction?

 Think of one source of data that you are not using but that you could use in your classroom.
 In your workbook, outline a way to collect that data and ways you can use it.

 If you haven't already opened and saved your workbook, you can access it here.

 Collecting and using data may feel uncomfortable.
 You may think you can't do it.
 But if you think about it, you are collecting data all the time.
-You are watching your students, evaluating practice problems, interacting with them, listening to them.
+You are already regularly questioning your students, reading their lab reports and grading their work, and giving them activities to practice and check their understanding.
 You are ready to take the next step and find more formal ways to include data in your understanding of your students, their learning patterns and needs, and your strengths and weaknesses as a teacher.
-Data collection can open new ways of seeing.

 This content is provided to you freely by BYU Open Learning Network.

 Access it online or download it at https://open.byu.edu/k12blended_science/science_data.